-Lastly, the administration, namely via the Social Justice Center, convened meetings with faculty and staff throughout the College and developed a multi-pronged plan as to how their office will be addressing this issue in the future.
+Lastly, the administration, namely via the Social Justice Collaborative, convened meetings with faculty and staff throughout the College and developed a multi-pronged plan as to how their office will be addressing this issue in the future.

 The report summarizes the planned activities and responses of each of the above groups.
 It is an initial summary of planned activities and is not all-inclusive of all diversity and inclusion initiatives throughout the College.
 The goal of the report is strictly to summarize a variety of discussions and future planning that is currently underway.
 It is the first step in a longer planning process.